salvoravida/recoil-toolkit/README.md

 # recoil-toolkit
-Helpers for Recoil, the next generation state management library.
+Recoil is the next generation state management library: CM safe, memoized, atomic, transactional. https://recoiljs.org

+`recoil-toolkit` is a set of helpers for writing great apps with less effort.

 (readme writing in progress...)